brenns10/brennan.io/_drafts/whats-an-internet.md

 you probably have a router (wireless or wired) that all of your Internet connected devices use to access the Internet.
 Well, that means you have a "home network".
-At work, your IT people probably have created a work network that provides everyone with Internet as well.
+At work, your IT people probably have created a work network that provides everyone with Internet access as well.
 Both home and work networks are good examples of "border", "edge", or "access" networks.
 These are parts of the Internet that exist mainly so that end users can communicate with other people located on other "sides" of the Internet.